You-Gao/Blog/_books/2025-01-01-democratizing-innovation.md

 I mean, really, looking at the history of open-source and software products in general, they have always ended up being democratized.
 UNIX became proprietary, and Stallman et al. went out to develop their own POSIX-compliant code base.
 LibreOffice being made as an open-source version of Microsoft Office.
 The list of FOSS has gotten to the point that you really don't need to pay for any user-based software.

 There was less discussion on noneconomic extrinsic motivators than I had wanted.
-Still, given the fact that the capital economy is how we coordinate social welfare, it would have to be/been 100% academic suicide to tack on the point that open-source software could be "*socialist*" or perjoratively "*communist*".
+Still, given the fact that the capital economy is how we coordinate social welfare, it would have to be/been 100% academic suicide to tack on the point that open-source software could be "*socialist*" or pejoratively "*communist*."
 A discussion on the institutional actors doesn't need to inquire into that.

-I do like that aspect when discussing the more behavioral aspects of institutional actors, the behavior of firms, or "*business entities*".
+I do like that aspect when discussing the more behavioral aspects of institutional actors, the behavior of firms, or "*business entities*."
 But still, there is the undeniable existence of an ideological ethos that divides user-firm innovators and user innovators, along with their propensity to share.

-In the end, this all hearken backs to a controversial distinction: free or open source?
+In the end, this all hearkens back to a controversial distinction: free or open source?

 <br/>
 ---
 [^1]: Sarcastic, but not really either.
 [^2]: I mean, the book was written in 2005.
-[^3]: AWS precisely arose from its user-firm innovating at Amazon (the bookstore firm) and then becoming the manufacturer (the web service firm).
+[^3]: AWS precisely arose from its user firm innovating at Amazon (the bookstore firm) and then becoming the manufacturer (the web service firm).
 [^4]: This is being dramatic; CentOS Stream isn't that bad, honestly.
 [^5]: When a company uses its contributions as leverage to restrict access, it often triggers a backlash that encourages decentralization and diversification.
-[^6]: One is that employee churn/documentation is really important towards the innovated product.
+[^6]: One is that employee churn/documentation is really important for the innovative product.